Year 11 & 12 at Flinders University Library

 Find a space to meet your needs

 Some people who haven't visited an academic library get a surprise when they enter our space.
 It is a lot noisier and more social than they expect.

-There is a cafe, hundreds of computer work stations, group study rooms and it can be hard to find where books and journals are located.
+There is a student kitchen, hundreds of computer work stations, group study rooms and it can be hard to find where books and journals are located.